sensu/sensu-docs-legacy/source/docs/0.14/upgrading.md

 ## Flush Redis {#flush-redis}

-If you are upgrading Sensu from version 0.11.x or newer to 0.14, you must flush the redis cache as the persistent data structures have changed.
+If you are upgrading Sensu from version < 0.13 to 0.14, you must flush the redis cache as the persistent data structures have changed.

 ~~~ shell
 redis-cli FLUSHALL
 ~~~

-Do this *after* all of the clients have been upgraded.

 ## Update AMPQ Handler definitions